Mobile navigation

 Using private contractors to uplift your waste

-• Always ask for a receipt showing what was collected, the date and where your waste is going so if items get dumped you can prove it wasn't you that did it
+• Always ask for a receipt showing what was collected, the date and where your waste is going so if items get dumped you can prove it wasn't you that did it.

-Last modified on 16 March 2023
+Last modified on 30 April 2024

 Share this page